wildcoloratcn/drbeeweb3/README.md

 # 🐝 DrBEE - Decentralized Bee Ecosystem

+> ⚠️ **Testnet Environment Notice**
+> This is a demonstration project deployed on **Ethereum Sepolia Testnet**.
+All tokens (BEE), NFTs, and transactions use test ETH with no real monetary value.
+This platform is designed for learning, testing, and showcasing Web3 DeFi capabilities in a safe environment.
+>
+> 🚀 **Future Mainnet Migration**: Once comprehensive security audits, feature completeness, and ecosystem maturity are achieved, the project will migrate to Ethereum Mainnet for full production deployment.

 <div align="center">

 <div style="display: flex; align-items: center; justify-content: center; margin-bottom: 20px; background: linear-gradient(135deg, rgba(139, 92, 246, 0.1), rgba(236, 72, 153, 0.1)); padding: 20px; border-radius: 15px; border: 1px solid rgba(139, 92, 246, 0.2);">